openlilylib/snippets/notation-snippets/shaping-bezier-curves/README.md

 Addition for displaying controlpoints - display coordinates of each point, maybe in the format used? (i.e. polar, offset, absolute...)

+Slur attachment:
+detect the case when there's no stem on the side of the notehead where the slur is attached (whole notes, or Kieren example) and do a default attachment then.
+If just one attachment is specified, duplicate it.

 ### BUGS:

 polar doesn't handle () well (at least for inner coords)